Lindsey Nelson: Early life

 Nelson was born on May 25, 1919, in Pulaski, Tennessee, the third child of Jon and Asie Nelson.
 He graduated from Columbia Central High School in Columbia.
 He graduated from the University of Tennessee in 1941, taught English, and then served in the U.S. Army, where he was a captain in North Africa and Europe during World War II.
-He also served as a war correspondent and public relations specialist, and played on an Army baseball team managed by Harry "The Hat" Walker.
+He also served as a war correspondent and public relations specialist, and played on an Army baseball team managed by Harry Walker.

 Career

 Nelson broke into broadcasting in 1948 following a short career as a reporter in Columbia, Tennessee, for the Columbia Daily Herald newspaper.
 Nelson then returned to his alma mater in Knoxville, Tennessee to create and become the first play-by-play announcer for the Vol Network, broadcasting the college football games of the Tennessee Volunteers.

 Affectionately known as "Mr. New Year's Day," Nelson subsequently did the play-by-play of the Cotton Bowl Classic for 26 seasons on CBS television, where he earned widespread recognition for his Tennessee drawl and signature opening greeting: "Happy New Year; this is Lindsey Nelson in the Cotton Bowl in Dallas."
 He also called many Army–Navy Games for CBS, including the 1963 contest in which instant replay was first introduced.
 (After the initial replay, it fell to Nelson to reassure viewers that Army had not scored again.)
 For 14 years Nelson was the syndicated television voice of Notre Dame football, and he also called the Mutual Broadcasting System's Monday night radio broadcasts of NFL games from 1974 to 1977, in addition to NFL games for CBS television for many years.
+He is remembered for being the announcer during the first NFL game on CBS to use "instant replay", which he had to explain repeatedly during the game, reminding viewers that "this is not live."

 Nelson began his national baseball broadcast career as one of Gordon McLendon's radio announcers for the Liberty Broadcasting System, which primarily did recreations of games.
 After a stretch as an administrator with NBC Sports, he began doing the network's baseball broadcasts in 1957.
-He also broadcast college football, NBA and college basketball, and professional golf and tennis during his NBC tenure.
+He also worked with CBS Radio broadcasts of Major League Baseball in 1985.
+Nelson broadcast college football, NBA and college basketball, and professional golf and tennis during his NBC tenure.